 Several more lava lakes and lava ponds existed for shorter periods of time since 2000.
 Such features more often are called “lava ponds” and exist for a short while.

-- Turrialba in Costa Rica had small lava lake in June 2017.
-There is no further information about the existence of it.
+- Turrialba in Costa Rica had a small lava lake in June 2017.
+There is no further information about its existence.
 (6)

 Islands of the Pacific Ocean